ocpi/ocpi/transport_and_format.md

 | DELETE          | Removes existing objects or information.           |
 <div><!-- ---------------------------------------------------------------------------- --></div>

+The mimetype of the request body is `application/json` and may contain the data as documented for each endpoint.

 #### GET
 All GET methods that return a list of objects have pagination.
 To enable pagination of the returned list of objects extra URL parameters are allowed for the GET request and extra headers need to be added to the response.

 ##### Paginated Request
 The following table is a list of all the parameters that have to be supported, but might be omitted by a client request.